 The world changes.
 People change.
-The people with whom you do business changes.
+The people with whom you do business change.
 Business partners change.
 More specifically, members of Delaware LLCs change.
 Sometimes it happens early and often, an absolute necessity as the business grows and things expand.

 Other times, an LLC’s membership only changes once or twice in a generation.
 For many LLCs, the member or members may never change.
 Usually, these are simply internal matters addressed within the LLC Operating Agreement.
 Sometimes, however, you may need to alert the IRS about changes within your LLC.

 The IRS 8822B form is traditionally used when you update the information that was provided on the SS4 application when you originally applied for a Federal Tax ID Number (EIN).
 The IRS created and implemented the use of the Change of Address or Responsible Party Form 8822-B on January 1, 2014.
 It requires the 8822-B Form to be filed within 60 days of any changes to the following:

 Any specific questions you may have on the 8822-B filing will be best answered by an authorized IRS representative, they can be reached either by phone at 800-829-4933 or online.